bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-07-09-world-of-apu.md

 Sefalika Devi _(Sasinarayan’s wife)_
 Dhiren Ghosh _(landlord)_

 India 1959
 106 mins

-* Uncredited
+*Uncredited

-New 4K restoration made by the
-Criterion Collection in collaboration with the Academy Film Archive at the Academy of Motion Picture Arts and Sciences
+New 4K restoration made by the  Criterion Collection in collaboration with the Academy Film Archive at the Academy of Motion Picture Arts and Sciences

-The screening on Sat 30 Jul will feature a
+The screening on Sat 30 Jul will feature a  pre-recorded intro
-pre-recorded intro
+<br><br>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTczMDM5ODQyMF19
+eyJoaXN0b3J5IjpbLTEwOTUzODgwNzZdfQ==
 -->